New bridge linking Europe and Asia embodies Turkey's rise

-Erdogan, who has led a decade-long transformation of a once crisis-prone economy into Europe's fastest growing, has prioritized the building frenzy as the nation's infrastructure struggles to keep up with its growth.
+Erdogan, who has led a decade-long transformation of a once crisis-prone economy into Europe's fastest growing, has prioritised the building frenzy as the nation's infrastructure struggles to keep up with its growth.

 With an eye to an election cycle ending in parliamentary polls in 2015, Erdogan called on the Turkish, Italian and Korean firms involved to complete the Istanbul bridge within two years.